 The countdown is on.

-Side note: can someone PLEASE explain what “T- insert time here” means.
-I seriously don’t know and just said it cause it sounded like something I should be saying.
-And, it sounds dramatic and that keeps you interested right?
-Yes.So, this steak is MEGA EASY.
+Also until we eat all the chewy gluten free dairy free brownies and paleo chocolate avocado cake that we can get our hungry mouths on!So, this steak is MEGA EASY.
 Which I think is kind of a trend on account of all the other steak recipes I’ve shared – keto steak, mango curry steak and Asian miso steak sheet pan dinner, have also been SUPER easy.
+We even had balsamic steak salad which, you guessed it, EASY.

 This steak is “embarrassed to share it with you kind of easy”, but you don’t mind right?
 I mean, there’s coconut, spice, coffee AND chocolate so I figured your face would be like “yum,” and you would forgive me for sharing something so easy peasy.